Napoleon Zervas: Securing the Ionian coast and expulsion of the Chams

 During late 1944, EDES under Zervas leadership secured the Ionian coast under British support.
-The subsequent operation led to the expulsion of the entire Muslim Cham Albanian minority, ca. 20,000 strong, from the Greek region of Epirus.
-The Chams, little integrated into Christian Greek society, had been a subject of Italian-sponsored Albanian irredentism both before and during the war, while a large part had collaborated with the Axis, taking part in reprisal actions against the Greek population.
+The subsequent operation led to the expulsion of the entire Muslim Cham Albanian minority, ca. 20,000 people, from the Greek region of Epirus.
+The Chams, little integrated into Christian Greek society, had been a subject of Italian-sponsored Albanian irredentism both before and during the war, while a part had collaborated with the Axis, taking part in reprisal actions against the Greek population.
 A small part joined the left-wing EAM-ELAS guerrillas.
 On 18 June 1944, EDES forces under Zervas with Allied support launched an attack on Paramythia, in Thesprotia.
 After a short-term conflict against the combined Cham-German forces, the town was finally liberated.
 The successful advance of the EDES forces continued during summer 1944.
 A number of violent reprisals that took part against the town's Muslim community during these developments were done without the permission of the EDES leadership.
 These reprisals caused most of the Cham community to flee across the border to Albania.

 In the final stages of the Occupation, EDES was contained strictly in the area of Epirus, having lost Aitoloakarnania, after a mini-civil war with ELAS in 1943.
 During the December 1944 clashes, EDES was attacked once more by Aris Velouchiotis, and in 24 hours was obliged to leave Epirus and fled to the island of Corfu.
 On 15 February 1945, after the defeat of ELAS in Athens by the governmental and British forces, Zervas dissolved the remnants of his guerrilla force in Corfu.